External Bachelor and Master Theses

 • The research group of Dieter Büchler at the Max Planck Institute for Intelligent Systems in Tübingen.
 This group is a great place for robot learning in soft muscular systems.

-• The research group of Julia Vinogradska at Bosch Centre for Artificial Intelligence (BCAI) in Renningen offers an outstanding environment for theses in Bayesian optimization and model-based Reinforcement Learning with focus on safety and data efficiency.
+• The research groups of our alumni Julia Vinogradska and Felix Berkenkamp at Bosch Centre for Artificial Intelligence (BCAI) in Renningen offers an outstanding environment for theses in Bayesian optimization and model-based Reinforcement Learning with focus on safety and data efficiency.
 Typical applications for our research results are in the automotive and manufacturing domains that pose additional, interesting challenges beyond toy problems and simulator environments.

 • Also located at the Bosch Center for Artificial Intelligence, the research group of Bastian Bischoff is working on deep learning based perception for applications such as automated driving, manufacturing, and healthcare.
 We offer a great industrial research environment for theses in the fields of (automated) design of network architectures, novel building blocks for deep vision models, robust deep learning (e.g., robustness against adversarial perturbations and natural distortions) and temporal processing in deep neural networks.